codingMustache/codingMustache/README.md

 ## Joke of the Day

-A quick shoutout to all of the sidewalks out there...
-Thanks for keeping me off the streets.
+We all know where the Big Apple is but does anyone know where the Minneapolis?

 ## Daily Trivia

-On which computer hardware device is the BIOS chip located?
+Originally used in PCM adapters, what frequency is the standard for sampling audio in the Compact Disc Digital Audio format?
- 1. Central Processing Unit
+ 1. 44.1 kHz
- 2. Motherboard
+ 2. 20.5 kHz
- 3. Hard Disk Drive
+ 3. 1.5 MHz
- 4. Graphics Processing Unit
+ 4. 32.0 kHz

 <details>
   <summary>Answer</summary>
-  Motherboard
+  44.1 kHz
 </details>